Skip to content

 UEMapServe Class

 Manages Unreal Engine (UE) map elevation data within the RflySim simulation environment, providing map loading and terrain height query functionality.
-Commonly used in simulation scenarios such as drone trajectory planning and terrain obstacle avoidance, where terrain height information is required.
+It is commonly used in simulation scenarios such as drone trajectory planning and terrain obstacle avoidance, where terrain height information is required.

 __init__(name="")